 After receiving passing scores on the appropriate PRAXIS tests, the student will complete state application forms PDE 338G (General Application) and PDE 338C (University Verification Form - Part A) for Pennsylvania Teacher Certification.
 Please note that special education is NOT an add-on certificate.
 Application forms are available online at the PDE website: www.pde.psu.edu.
 The applicant will include the required application fee in the form of a money order to Commonwealth of Pennsylvania (\$100.00).
-The application forms are given to the Special Education Program Coordinator for review and confirmation who then forwards the application packet to the Wilkes University Certification Officer, Breiseth Hall Room 204.
-The student's transcript, previous teaching certificate, and PRAXIS scores are reviewed by the Certification Officer prior to sending the application to the Pennsylvania Department of Education for final certification approval.
+The application forms are given to the Special Education Program Coordinator for review and confirmation who then forwards the application packet to the Wilkes University Certificate, and PRAXIS scores are reviewed by the Certification Officer prior to sending the application to the Pennsylvania Department of Education for final certification approval.